Otann/morse/README.md

 ### [`sendAudio`](https://core.telegram.org/bots/api#sendaudio)

-Sends the given mp3 file as an audio message to the chat.
+Sends the given `mp3` file as an audio note to the chat.

 ```clojure
 (api/send-audio token chat-id